La Comandante

-Norma Martínez (born April 23, 1978), known by the ring name La Comandante, is a Mexican luchadora, or female professional wrestler and manager working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda ("bad guy") wrestling character.
+Norma Martínez (born April 23, 1978), known by the ring name La Comandante, is a Mexican professional wrestler and manager working for the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) portraying a ruda ("bad guy") wrestling character.

 Professional wrestling career

 She began her career working under the ring name La Nazi (The Nazi), inspired by El Nazi, a hated Mexican rudo (a bad guy character or heel).
 Her initial days as a professional wrestler were challenging; she faced considerable resistance, with complaints that she was too rough in the ring and not providing sufficient protection to her opponents during matches.
 Her reputation for working "stiff", as it is called in wrestling, made it so hard for her to get work that she retired in the late 1990s.
 During her retirement she worked in a furniture factory and as a tailor.
 She did not return to full-time wrestling until she met wrestler Pierroth, Jr. who helped her improve in the ring and get regular work as well.
 La Nazi participated in AAA's first ever Reina de Reinas tournament, but lost a qualifying match to Rossy Moreno.
 When Pierroth, Jr. created his Los Boriquas ("The Puerto Ricans") group in Consejo Mundial de Lucha Libre La Nazi became his constant companion, adopting a look that was more "guerilla soldier" than Nazi as she began wearing more camouflage pants and shirts.
 At some point while working as La Nazi she won a Luchas de Apustas, ("bet match") over Chica de Arabia where her opponent was shaved bald after the match.
 She also defeated Exotico (a man using an effeminate or crossdressing ring character) Estrella de Fuego to unmask him.
 On April 27, 2007 La Nazi competed to in a tournament to crown a new Mexican National Women's Champion when previous champion Lady Apache won the higher ranked CMLL World Women's Championship.
 She was one of 14 women competing in a torneo cibernetico elimination match to qualify for the finals.
 The torneo cibernetico was won by Marcela and Princesa Sujei, eliminating La Nazi.